sforrester23/jenkins_github_connection/README.md

         GitHub hook trigger got GITScm polling

 is checked off.
-This means that this job will execute every time a commmit is made in your github repository.
+This means that this job will execute every time a commit is made in your github repository.

 ![github_trigger](https://slathia15472244374.files.wordpress.com/2018/10/14.png?resize=810%2C455)

 This is where, theoretically, we could add steps to do builds on jenkins, like execute a shell.
-No need to play around with this yet.
+No need to play around with this yet, but we might get to a stage where we can implement tests or something as a triggered build when testing.

 Click Build now to execute the build.
 The first instance will carry out a build, but the only way to test this is to try and do a commit and push on your bash terminal.

+If you've carried out all these steps, it should work like a charm and you should see builds every time you commit and push changes in git bash command line.